 Much of family law in Australia is based on doing what is in the best interests of the children.

 So what exactly does “the best interests of a child” mean?
 You might think it means one thing, while your former spouse might think it means something entirely different.
-As a lawyer, I see this this quite a bit!
+As someone who was a lawyer, I use to see this this quite a bit!

 To set your minds at ease and to guide you, the Family Law Act tells you exactly what this vague expression means.

 • The benefit to a child of having a meaningful relationship with both parents.

 • The need to protect the child from physical or psychological harm from being subjected to, or exposed to, abuse, neglect or family violence.

 • Any views expressed by the child.
 (Particularly as the child gets older eg. teens)

 • The nature of the child’s relationship with parents and others, including grandparents.

 • The extent to which each parent has taken, or failed to take, the opportunity to participate in making decisions about major long-term issues in relation to the child and to spend time with the child and to communicate with the child.

 • The extent to which each parent has fulfilled his or her obligations to maintain the child.